algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 If compiler is successful in piercing through the abstractions, it compiles to roughly the same machine code and yields roughly the same performance.

+Before jumping to optimized variants, let's briefly discuss the reasons why the textbook binary search is slow in the first place.

+If you [run this code with perf](/hpc/analyzing-performance/profiling/), you can see that it spends most of its time waiting for a comparison to complete, which in turn is waiting for one of its operands to be fetched from memory.
+Contains an "if" that is impossible to predict better than a coin flip.

+### Branching

+It's not illegal: ternary operator is replaced with something like `CMOV`

 We change the compiler for GCC (9.3).
 For some reason, it doesn't work.

 ```c++